Code-Institute-Submissions/pythongameproject/README.md

 ## Technologies Used

 - HMTL language, for writing the webpage layout.

+- CSS language to style the layout of the game

 - Bootstrap 4 (https://getbootstrap.com/docs/4.0/getting-started/introduction/)
-    This was used for responsiveness of the site
+    This framework was used for responsiveness of the site

 - Bootswatch Minty (https://bootswatch.com/minty/)
-    Bootswatch allows for a simple yet attractive design to be applied to the project
+    Theme for Bootstrap that allows for a simple yet attractive design to be applied to the project

 - Python, backend language, to create the server of the game application.